JasselD/JasselNotes/COMP607/Business Continuity.md

-- Strategies and processes to ensure that critical business operations continue even during disruptions li
+- Strategies and processes to ensure that critical business operations continue even during disruptions like hardware failure, natural disasters, or cyberattacks